jemmy512/book-notes/Arch/grokking-the-object-oriented-design.md

     * To provide a base for component and deployment diagrams; and,
     * Forward and reverse engineering.

 A class is depicted in the class diagram as a rectangle with three horizontal sections, as shown in the figure below.
-The upper section shows the class’s name (Flight), the middle section contains the properties of the class, and the lower section contains the class’s operations (or “methods”).
+The upper section shows the class’s name (Flight), the middle section contains the properties of the class, and the lower section contains the class’s operations (or "methods").

 ![](../Images/OOD/class-diagram-1.png)